Vydhourie/vydhourie.github.io/content/authors/admin/_index.md

 ## About Me

-I am a third-year PhD student in the Department of Statistics at University of Washington, Seattle.
-My research interests lie in statistical machine learning, probability, combinatorial optimization, graphs, and causal inference particularly under network interference.
+I am a fourth-year PhD student in the Department of Statistics at University of Washington, Seattle.
+My research interests lie in statistical machine learning, probability, combinatorial optimization, graphs, experimental design, and causal inference particularly under network interference.
 Previously, I graduated from Princeton University with an A.B. in Mathematics, and certificates (minors) in Applied and Computational Mathematics, Statistics and Machine Learning, and Theater.
 At Princeton, I was very fortunate to have worked with [Professor Miklos Racz](https://racz.statistics.northwestern.edu/) on opinion exchange dynamics on networks.
 I also enjoyed writing my undergraduate thesis on last passage percolation under the supervision of [Professor Duncan Dauvergene](https://www.math.toronto.edu/ddauver/), while I completed a fun independent project on training transformers to play gin-rummy with [Professor Michael Guerzhoy](https://www.cs.toronto.edu/~guerzhoy/).
 At Princeton, I also thoroughly enjoyed playwriting under the guidance of [Nathan Alan Davis](https://www.nathanalandavis.com/).

 I can be reached at vrtt(at)uw(dot)edu